Alice Mary Cooper

 Mentoring Programme 2019

-Alice is part of our Mentoring Programme for 2019.
-She will be developing her play Billie and the Kelly Gang:
+Alice was part of our Mentoring Programme in 2019.
+Alice developed her play Billie and the Kelly Gang:

 It's Sydney 1971, and a group of women are trying to save Kelly's Bush, the last remaining undeveloped bushland in the suburb of Woolwich.
 They are the 'Battlers for Kelly's Bush'.
 Together with the decidedly communist Builders Labourers Federation, these 13 'genteel housewives' formed an unlikely allegiance and changed history.
 The play aims to tell this incredible, but little known story, from the perspective of Billie, the fictional eleven year-old child of one of the battlers.